What is the best mosquito trap you can buy?

-Dragonfly – Developed by BioSensory Inc, this brand used to produce the Dragonfly II Biting Insect Trap.
-An electric trap that also uses CO2 from small canisters, along with infrared heat, a night light and attractant lures.
+- Dragonfly II – Developed by BioSensory Inc. The company was established in 1996 to research better attractants for biting insects and is one of the leading manufacturers of biting insect lures.
+Mega-Catch and Koolatron both use BioSensory Octenol attractant lures in their mosquito traps.
+The Dragonfly II biting insect trap, is an electric trap that also uses CO2 from small canisters, along with infrared heat, a night light and attractant lures.
 The Dragonfly II is programmable with 8 operating modes and the CO2, which is optional, is released in pulses every 5 seconds.
 In 2009 the Consumer Product Safety Commission (CPSC) announced a voluntary recall of the Dragonfly II mosquito trap.
 The company and the CPSC said that the “carbon dioxide (CO2) pressure sensors inside these products can crack and leak or burst, causing the release of CO2.
 The Dragonfly II is currently unavailable however, according to the company’s website, the latest version is currently in design

 Mosquito trap features

 While different brands and models utilize different methods of attracting and killing mosquitoes, there are several common features found on mosquito traps.
 How well those features work, or whether they are available on all models, can vary.

 CO2 systems – Mosquito Magnet, Lentek/Koolatron and SkeeterVac burn tanks of propane for CO2.
 Mega-Catch offers a CO2 system as an additional component of its Ultra trap, although testing has shown it isn’t necessary to attract all mosquito species.
 The Mega-Catch system has five settings that allow the owner to program a slow, timed release of CO2 from cylinders like those used in soda fountains.
-The Koolatron Bite Shield Protector advertising material states a novel method of CO2 generation – “TiO2 coated (UV bulb) achieves photocatalyst principle“.
+The Koolatron Bite Shield Protector advertising material states a novel method of CO2 generation – “TiO2 coated (UV bulb) achieves photo-catalyst principle“.

 Heat systems – All the brands use some form of heat emission to help attract mosquitoes once they are close.
 The heat source usually is located near the trap intake system.